ShvedDA/ArduinoMeter/README.md

 Hello, Friends!

 This is a project of my Arduino V/A meter.
-Alsoboard has the relay, button and 2 LEDs.
+Also board has relay, button and 2 LEDs.